osamakawish/Z/Documentation/2 Design/_Design.md

 - ***Everything is with respect to the parent element in M.*** If you want to fix something in the body, move it inside the body element.
 Otherwise, it will remain fixed ***within its parent***.
 If its parent moves, it will inevitable move along with it.
 There are numerous reasons for this:
   - **Semantic Consistency.** This is to say we maintain the idea of what it means to be a parent element.
 Allowing users to control the position of a label in the entire body of the webpage (as in CSS's fixed/sticky positioning) inside a div raises the question of why the label is placed in the div and simply not placed in the body, where it can be moved freely.
   - **Aesthetic appeal.** Concepts like overflow make no sense from an aesthetic point of view.
 Their presence offers users the freedom, should they choose to use it, but it is, aesthetically absurd - the overflow of text raises the question of why not simply stretch the parent element to keep up with the text.
 Concepts like overflow also defy the rule of semantic consistency - why have the block of div with its dimensions as parent of the element if the text was simply going to overflow it?
 The alternative solution here is `height:flex` which updates the height of the element as the content changes.
   - **Common Intent.** Let's say I want a graphical drawing element.
 Should I position and control the curve relative to the body, or to the element itself?
 In general, as far as common intentions go for having such a graphical drawing element, controlling the points on the curves relative to the element itself makes far more sense.
-Of course, the code for behaviour of the mouse clicks will consider the click position relative to the element itself as well.
+Of course, the code for behaviour of the mouse presss will consider the press position relative to the element itself as well.
 The common intent covers the common intention for why an element is used in the way it is.
   - **Ease of Development.** This is a point that argues it is easier on the developers coding the parsers of M to have an easier time.
 When everything is relative to the parent, they only need to think about how an element relates to its parent, as opposed to the whole picture.
 Furthermore, this forces web developers to write readable and intuitive code, as they can't simply place an element inside a div and hope to move it outside the element.
 - Many CSS concepts are removed or changed for simplicity.
   - CSS's **Display** isn't included.
 Everything is the CSS inline-block by default.
 Setting width and height to `flex` will make anything inline.
 To create a block, simply add a line break.